 Most recently, Meenakshi served as the Head of Government & Foundation Relations for North America at International Crisis Group, where she managed the organization’s relationships with high-level institutional donors, as well as developed, executed, and expanded the organization’s U.S. institutional giving strategy.

 Meenakshi holds a BA in Anthropology from Smith College and serves on the Leadership Council of Powerbitches.
-She lives in Brooklyn, and in addition to her native Malayalam, speaks English, Hindi, Khmer, and Spanish.
+In addition to her native Malayalam, speaks English, Hindi, Khmer, and Spanish.